solana-foundation/developer-content/content/courses/program-security/arbitrary-cpi.md

 }
 ```

-An attacker could easily call this instruction and pass in a duplicate token
-program that they created and control.
+An attacker could easily call this instruction and pass in a duplicate token program that they created and control.

-### Add program checks
+### Add Program Checks

-It's possible to fix this vulnerabilty by simply adding a few lines to the `cpi`
-instruction to check whether or not `token_program`'s public key is that of the
-SPL Token Program.
+You can fix this vulnerability by adding a few lines to the `cpi` instruction to check whether the `token_program`'s public key matches that of the SPL Token Program.

 ```rust
 pub fn cpi_secure(ctx: Context<Cpi>, amount: u64) -> ProgramResult {